-6. Try a fence of lights
+13. Try a fence of lights

-They're ideal alongside a path, as here, but would look just as good as a divider for an alfresco dining area, creating a magical ambience as night slowly falls.
+Follow the lead of this design which combines shepherd’s hooks that you put into the ground with festoon lights.
+They're ideal alongside a path, as seen here.
+But, they would look just as good as a divider for an alfresco dining area, creating a magical ambience as night slowly falls.

 Find more solutions for outdoor lights in our garden lighting ideas feature.

-7. Swap to metal fencing
+14. Swap to metal fencing

-If you want to let more light into your plot, take a lead from this garden and incorporate lattice panels into your fence design.
+And, if you want to let more light into your plot, take a lead from this garden and incorporate lattice panels into your fence design.

-8. Create intimacy with a dark shade
+15. Create intimacy with a dark shade

-9. Work with colour
+16. Work with color

-10. Screen with pattern
+17. Screen with pattern

 If there's too much on show between you and next door, reed screening can provide the concealment you need in a hurry.
 You can use it as a cover for chain link fencing or attach it to fence uprights with ties or staples.

-12. Divide with trellis
+19. Divide a patio with trellis

 Think about bringing in different lines with your fencing.
 A curved finish can look softer than a design that's straight across the top, and can look sympathetic to a country-style garden.